Custom Layout Design For NYC Apartments: Maximizing Aesthetic And Function

 Zoning For Real Life

 Every home benefits from defined zones for cooking, working, relaxing, and resting, even when those areas share the same footprint.
-Smart zoning allows a studio to feel like a one bedroom or an open living room to feel naturally divided for hosting guests or crashing solo on the couch.
+Thoughtful zoning allows a studio to read as a one-bedroom, and an open living room to feel organized for different uses.
+Zones defined by ceiling treatments, lighting, or cabinetry placement work as well as physical walls in the right application.
 Zones can be created through situational layout design, multi-faceted bespoke cabinetry, or changes in material and texture that provide subtle separation without adding walls.
 In our full renovation of a pre-war co-op in Manhattan at 1035 5th Avenue, we used strategic cove lighting and ceiling accents to successfully separate the combined living area and dining room.

 Proportion And Scale

 Proper proportion goes a long way.
 The size of each area and its relationship to others should dictate how the space is designed.
-Imbalanced room dimensions or poorly aligned zones can throw off the overall flow of a home.
-For instance, a tiny narrow kitchen alongside a massive dining room will immediately feel awkward.
-Same with a tiny island inside a spacious kitchen.
+When room dimensions are mismatched relative to each other or to their function, the entire floor plan registers as off-balance.
+A narrow kitchen alongside a large dining room, or an undersized island in a generous kitchen, are both proportional imbalances that careful layout planning resolves before construction begins.
 Careful attention to proportion and scale, from ceiling height to wall placement, allows every area to feel intentional, balanced, and cohesive within your floor plan.

 Read more about how functional design balance can be found within an extra large kitchen space via the before and after breakdown of our Manhattan condo renovation in The Chelsea Mercantile at 252 Seventh Ave, which can be seen below.